 Sky's free Sky+ app puts you in full control of your Sky+HD box from the sofa in front of it to the other side of the world.

 Most useful is the ability to set your Sky+ box to remote-record your favourite TV programmes away from home and on the move.
-Forgotten to set the final episode of Games of Thrones to record?
+Forgotten to set the final episode of your favourite TV show to record?
 Getting round Sky's bug of recording that second back-to-back episode via series link?
 The free Sky+ app sorts all that out for you from the comfort of your smartphone or tablet.

 FREE | Download Sky+